 Formal Admission to the M.P.P. or Ph.D.
 Program

-- Submit your application form, application fee ($50 for online, $70 for paper), 3 letters of recommendation (at least two from academia), statement of goals, official transcripts, and official GRE scores to the Graduate School (copies will be forwarded to the School of Public Policy).
+- Submit your application form, application fee ($50), 3 letters of recommendation (at least two from academia), statement of goals, official transcripts, and official GRE scores to the Graduate School (copies will be forwarded to the School of Public Policy).

 - Send a current resume and a research paper directly to the School of Public Policy.